-Focal points in photography composition are one of the aspects that draw your viewer into the photo — that intrigue — excite — and allow for interpretation.
-So, we’ve put together some tips and tricks to help you on your quest to understanding this concept and to allow it to aid in your creation of beautiful images!
+Focal points in photography composition are one of the aspects that draw your viewer into the photo — that intrigue — excite — and allow for the interpretation.
+So, we’ve put together some tips and tricks to help you on your quest to understand this concept and to allow it to aid in your creation of beautiful images!
+And if you decide to emphasize some details of the image at the post-processing stage, use a photo editor.

 Colors and Contrast